anagrosch/fl_lstm_rnn/client_side/README.md

 Waits to receive aggregated results from the central server.
 Saves results to `outputs/best_model_params.pkl`.

+This file must be in the same location as the client's model.

 To execute, run command:
 ```
 python3 client_socket.py